FIDE Grand Prix 2022: Format

-Players receive Grand Prix points according to their finishing position in each tournament.
-The two players with the most Grand Prix points qualify for the Candidates Tournament 2022.
+Players received Grand Prix points according to their finishing position in each tournament.
+The two players with the most Grand Prix points qualified for the Candidates Tournament 2022.

 Time controls and tie-breaks

-The time control for classical games is 90 minutes for 40 moves, plus an extra 30 minutes after move 40.
-There is also an increment of 30 seconds per move from move 1.
+The time control for classical games was 90 minutes for 40 moves, plus an extra 30 minutes after move 40.
+There was also an increment of 30 seconds per move from move 1.

-In the pool stage, if there is a tie for first, the tied players play tie-breaks.
-In the knockout stage, tie-breaks are played if the match is tied after the 2 regular time limit games.
-In both stages, two-way or three-way tie-breaks take the following format:
+In the pool stage, if there was a tie for first, the tied players played tie-breaks.
+In the knockout stage, tie-breaks were played if the match was tied after the 2 regular time limit games.
+In both stages, two-way or three-way tie-breaks took the following format: